 It was decided that to reach as wide an audience as possible priority should be given to making the material developed open access.
 It was agreed that undergraduates need to be ‘drip-fed’ information throughout their time at university.
 ‘Training the trainers’ was also emphasised as essential to bring about a step-change in the way material is taught at universities.
 For the pharmaceutical industry, it was agreed that training material would be relevant for existing staff, both for new starters and as Continuing Professional Development (CPD) for experienced chemists.
 The material could be directed at what they don’t do as ‘part of their day job’ to broaden understanding and raise awareness.

-The following priority audiences were agreed upon at the E&T workshop in July 2013, which were grouped into three different levels:
+The following priority audiences were agreed upon at the Education and Training workshop in July 2013, which were grouped into three different levels:

-Foundation level (undergraduates & other stakeholders including regulators, policy makers, medical practitioners, lay people)
+Foundation level (undergraduates & other stakeholders including regulators, policy makers, medical practitioners, lay people);

-Graduates (Masters, PhDs)
+Graduates (Masters, PhDs);

-People working within Pharmaceutical Industry (medicinal chemists; process chemists; wider groups impacted e.g. procurement)
+People working within Pharmaceutical Industry (medicinal chemists; process chemists; wider groups impacted e.g. procurement).

-Further discussion at the CHEM21 AGM in Helsinki later that year led these levels to be rationalised to form two levels:
+Further discussion at the CHEM21 Annual General Meeting in Helsinki later that year led these levels to be rationalised to form two levels:

 ‘Foundation level’, which would cover introductory level material pitched at undergraduate level and;